-In January this year, Simon joined Synchronicity Earth as Conservation Director.
+In January this year, Simon joined Synchronicity Earth as our Director of Strategic Conservation.
 We took the opportunity to speak to him about what his new role will involve and to find out his views on some of the key challenges for the conservation community.

-Q: You have a new role as Conservation Director at Synchronicity Earth.
+Q: You have a new role as Director of Strategic Conservation at Synchronicity Earth.
 Can you tell us what this role entails, and why you decided to take up this new position?